NoelM/noelm.github.io/content/posts/zig_threading/index.md

 ```

 {{<hint>}}
 Previously, I presented an `arena` thread-safe allocator.
-The current implementation does not require a thread-safe
+But this implementation does not concurrent allocations, they are all
-allocator anymore.
+performed in the main thread.
 {{</hint>}}

 `prime_manual.zig`: [Github](https://github.com/NoelM/zig-playground/blob/main/prime_numbers_parallel/prime_manual.zig)